-1. To Formulate computational problems in abstract and mathematically precise manner

-- 2. Design efficient algorithms for computational problems using appropriate algorithmic paradigm - 3.
+- 1. Formulate computational problems in abstract and mathematically precise manner - 2.
+Design efficient algorithms for computational problems using appropriate algorithmic paradigm - 3.
 Analyze asymptotic complexity of the algorithm for a complex computational problem using suitable mathematical techniques. - 4.
-Formulate computational problem as linear program and apply LP, network flow, based techniques to study problems such as bipartite graph matching problem. - 5.
+Formulate computational problem as linear program and apply LP, network flow, based techniques to design efficient algorithms for them. - 5.
 Establish NPcompleteness of some decision problems, grasp the significance of the notion of NPcompleteness and its relation with intractability of the decision problems and design efficient approximation algorithms for standard NP-optimization problems. - 6.
 Incorporate appropriate data structures, algorithmic paradigms to craft innovative scientific solution for a complex computing problems.